njmaeys/minimining/README.md

 | Rotate placements | N/A | Not Started |
 | ... | ... | ... |

+---

+## Random Ideas

+- Extra layer as a bar driven by profits of the mining
+    - It has the ability to make drinks and upgrade over time

 ## Developed By
 <p align = "center">